robinboncoeur/Projects/docs/music/Sketches.md

 I've also been watching the [OrchestrationOnline](https://www.youtube.com/@OrchestrationOnline) courseware on YouTube with Thomas Goss.
 Interestingly, the deeper I got into the lessons, the more I wondered whatever in the world possessed me to think I could do this!
 There were aspects that gelled quickly, whereas others left me with a feeling I should probably get back to doing counterpoint or even basic harmony.

-Edited to add (2025-Sept-15): I'm revisiting this piece—the recording below is an older one.
-The published version appears to have disappeared from my site on [Musescore.com](https://musescore.com/robynsveil).
-The Spitfire Strings and Woodwinds for MuseSounds dynamics are quite different to the standard MuseSounds, so I'm going to have to change articulation tags.
+Edited to add (2025-Sept-15): I have revisited this piece.
+The published version disappeared from my site on [Musescore.com](https://musescore.com/robynsveil).
+I ended up not using the Spitfire Strings and Woodwinds for MuseSounds as their articulations are quite different to the standard MuseSounds, so I'm sticking with standard.

 http://musescore.com/user/29275325/scores/7603490